All plan types/levels | |

 Click Interfaces.

-Open the interface with the ID you want to review.
+Open the base with the interface ID you want to find.

 Open the record you want to review in a record review interface page or open a record’s detail page.